hanford/facebook-data-parser/README.md

-parse data downloaded from facebook
+parse data downloaded from facebook, bower i, npm install, drag facebook zip into this root this file extract, rename facebook, node app.
+Will shorten that process in the future ;)